-Learn how to travel safer as a queer couple with Amazing Race winners and fiancés Will & James.
+Travel safer as a queer couple with Amazing Race winners Will & James.

 Traveling to a new place is a big step for anyone, but there are even more moving pieces to navigate when traveling as an LGBTQ+ person.
 Queer travelers are oftentimes faced with a multitude of concerns that require additional thought and research before booking their next vacation.
 Some of these concerns include knowing the laws surrounding the LGBTQ+ topics and people of a country, deciphering which part of the destination is gay-friendly, understanding the culture and how they will be perceived, and deciding whether or not they will feel safe.

 To help break down these barriers and understand how to travel safer, Amazing Race winners and fiancés Will & James sat down with us and shared their experience with traveling as a gay couple, gave tips on how to prepare for travel, and even created a free LGBTQ+ Travel Tool Kit filled with their favorite resources for planning fun, safe, and aware travel.

 Play the video below for access to the full recording, or keep reading to get the 5 key lessons we learned from the event.

 1. Do your research

 As experienced travelers, Will & James know that the best tool you can have while abroad is knowledge, and it all starts with trip prep.
 Ways you can do this include:

 - Connecting with local LGBTQ+ people via Facebook groups, Instagram, etc. Getting connected than ever in the age of social media, use this as a tool to learn the lived experiences of queers from around the world to help assess where you’d feel safe/comfortable traveling to